 Cerebral palsy is a non-progressive motor impairment caused by injury to the developing brain that can occur before, during or after birth.
 It often leads to spasticity, co-contraction, weakness, loss of movement control, and increase in reflexive reactions, all of which interfere with a child’s ability to

 complete daily activities.
-Kinesio taping can support muscle and joint performance by providing proprioception/ feedback to a region, normalizing muscle tone, correcting positioning, strengthening weak muscles and/or stimulating muscles to fire in new patterns.
+Kinesio taping for wrist extension can support muscle and joint performance by providing proprioception/ feedback to a region, normalizing muscle tone, correcting positioning, strengthening weak muscles and/or stimulating muscles to fire in new patterns.
 This study tested whether a specific kinesio taping pattern resulted in increased range of motion and/or grip strength for children with cerebral palsy.

 In the Weeds:

 15 subjects in the trial group (age range 5-14 yr) and 15 subjects in the control group (age range 4-13 yr) had to meet four areas of criteria to participate:

 - Diagnosis of cerebral palsy (hemiplegia, diplegia or quadriplegia)

 - Hand/wrist spasticity rating less than 3 on the Modified Ashworth Scale